magnussolution/magnusbilling7/wiki/en/modules/user/user.rst

 Credit notification
 """""""""""""""""""

-We not write the description to this field.
+We did not write the description to this field.

 .. _user-enableexpire:

-Expires
+Enableexpire
-"""""""
+""""""""""""

-We not write the description to this field.
+Makes the user expire at a determined date.